Driving and rest times for bus drivers

 Make sure you get good quality sleep in order to recover optimally during rest periods.
 A quiet place to sleep, sufficient darkness and a pleasant room temperature can help you feel refreshed.

-Communicate with your employer:
+Communication with the employer:

 Inform your employer of any difficulties in complying with the times.
 Solutions can be found together to ensure safety and compliance.
 Find out about the latest control requirements to stay up to date.